-CDURL The text occurring in the CDURL element should be a valid URL where the source file for the Content Dictionary encoding can be found (if it exists).
-The filename should conform to ISO 9660 [11].

-CDUses The content of this element should be a series of CDName elements, each naming a Content Dictionary used in the Example and FMPs of the current Content Dictionary.
-This element is optional and deprecated since the information can easily be extracted automatically.

-CDComment The content of this element should be text that does not convey any crucial information concerning the current Content Dictionary.
+- CDURL The text occurring in the CDURL element should be a valid URL where the source file for the Content Dictionary encoding can be found (if it exists).
+The filename should conform to ISO 9660 [11]. - CDUses The content of this element should be a series of CDName elements, each naming a Content Dictionary used in the Example and FMPs of the current Content Dictionary.
+This element is optional and deprecated since the information can easily be extracted automatically. - CDComment The content of this element should be text that does not convey any crucial information concerning the current Content Dictionary.
 It can be used in the Content Dictionary header to report the author of the Content Dictionary and to log change information.
-In the body of the Content Dictionary, it can be used to attach extra remarks to certain symbols.

-CDDefinition The element which contains the definition of an individual symbol.

-Name The name of a symbol.

-Role The role of a symbol: it must be one of binder, attribution, semantic-attribution, error, application, or constant.

-Example The text occurring in the Example element is used to give examples of the enclosing symbol, and can be any XML text.
+In the body of the Content Dictionary, it can be used to attach extra remarks to certain symbols. - CDDefinition The element which contains the definition of an individual symbol. - Name The text occurring in the Name element corresponds to the name of a symbol. , and is specified as in Chapter 3. - Role The role of a symbol: it must be one of binder, attribution, semantic-attribution, error, application, or constant. - Example The text occurring in the Example element is used to give examples of the enclosing symbol, and can be any XML text.
 In addition to text the element may contain examples as XML encoded OpenMath, inside OMOBJ elements.
 Note that Examples must be with respect to some symbol and cannot be "loose" in the Content Dictionary.

-CMP A Commented Mathematical Property.

-FMP A Formal Mathematical Property.
+- CMP The text occurring in the CMP element corresponds to a property of the symbol.
+An application which says it understands a Content Dictionary symbol need not understand a commented property of the symbol.
+A Commented Mathematical Property. - FMP The content of the FMP element also corresponds to a property of the symbol, however the content of this element must be a valid OpenMath object in the XML encoding.
+An application which says it understands a Content Dictionary symbol need not understand a formal property of the symbol.
+A Formal Mathematical Property.
 It may take an optional kind attribute.